osu! builds from the Stable release stream.

 $ wget '

-Create a new plain text file and put the following:
+Create a new plain text file and copy the following:

-Save this file as osu!.desktop in ~/.local/share/applications and mark it as executable:
+Save this file as osu!.desktop in the folder ~/.local/share/applications and mark it as executable:

 Take the path to an osu! logo image and put it in the Icon field if you want to set an icon for the shortcut.